UCI-GDIM31/class-activities-BilalPayton/README.md

 because the original commented line of code was missing a semi-colon at the end.

+### W3

+Parameters: int friendshipLevel because we need to check if the character's level is high enough to know the character's secret.
+Return type: bool KnowsSecret because either the player knows the character's secret or not (true or false)

+Table 10

+1. Classes are used to implement/create components.
+Classes are like the ingredients of a plate.
+For example, classes can be the egg, or cake batter, and the component is the cake.

+2. We think the balls get extremely bright if they bounce too much because each time they bounce the ball color multiplier is applied making the values higher and in turn making the color brighter.

 ## Open-Source Assets
 ### W1
 - Animals: https://assetstore.unity.com/packages/3d/characters/animals/animals-free-animated-low-poly-3d-models-260727